 Located in the Irish Sea between Great Britain and Ireland, the Isle of Man is a Crown Dependency: an internally self-governing dependent territory of the British Crown.
-Tynwald, the Island’s 1,038 year-old Parliament, makes its own laws and oversees all internal administration, fiscal, and social policies.
+Tynwald, more than 1,000 years-old and the oldest continuous Parliament in the world, makes its own laws and oversees all internal administration, fiscal, and social policies.
 By agreement, the UK Government administers the Isle of Man’s external interests including foreign representation and defense.
 The Island makes an annual payment to the UK Government for these services.

 The Isle of Man’s diverse economy boasts strong traditional industries such as agriculture, fishing, and tourism along with growth in e-commerce, e-gaming, financial services, film making, shipping, aircraft, space, and high-tech manufacturing.
 Finance and high-tech manufacturing have become key drivers of the Island’s Gross Domestic Product (GDP).

-Thanks to prudent fiscal policies and sustainable economic growth, both Standard & Poor’s and Moody’s have awarded the Isle of Man Government a top credit rating for the last nine consecutive years.
+Thanks to prudent fiscal policies and sustainable economic growth, the Isle of Man has maintained an investment grade rating for many years.
 Unemployment hovers around 1% and GDP has grown continuously over the last 30 years

 The Isle of Man’s prosperity, fiscal policies, transparent regulatory environment, stability, and tremendous history have been broadly recognized by international organisations like the International Monetary Fund (IMF), Organisation for Economic Co-operation and Development (OECD), United Nations Educational, Scientific, and Cultural Organisation (UNESCO), and World Trade Organization (WTO).